Patient Success Stories

 I had been in the hospital for 10 days when I was diagnosed with pulmonary hypertension.
 It was a matter of life and death so they had to quickly look for a surgeon who could operate on me.
 My doctor went online to find a doctor who could perform the Pulmonary Thromboendarterectomy operation and found Dr. Bartley Griffith.
 My doctor immediately transferred me to the University of Maryland Medical Center.

 Once I was at the Medical Center, I met Dr. Griffith and Dr. Myung Park.
 Dr. Griffith said I had to have the surgery as soon as possible.

 Dr. Griffith was humorous, which lifted my spirits.
 He knew where I was from so he talked about my country, Nigeria.
 He made everybody (my family) laugh; he has a good sense of humor.
 He educated me on what he had to do and assured me that I'd be fine.
 He did the surgery soon after that.

 After the surgery, there was a remarkable change.
 My breathing was much better than when I came into the hospital.
 Day after day I improved; I couldn't believe it.
 Within three days after surgery, I was walking.
 Before the surgery, I couldn't breathe or talk without passing out.
 After surgery I was able to talk and breathe normally.
 I feel so much healthier and better!

-After I left the hospital, I stayed with my sister until February of 2008 when I moved out.
-Now I’m living on my own and I’m back to working as a home health aide.
-I still go to Baltimore once a month for checkups.
+After I left the hospital, I stayed with my sister.
+Now I'm living on my own and I'm back to working as a home health aide.
+I still go to Baltimore once a month for check-ups.

 Right from the time the EMS brought me to the Medical Center, the care I've received was very good.
 The cardiology nurses were excellent; they all took good care of me.
 All of the medical personnel I've come across at the Medical Center have also been very good.